 On the other hand, where an ordinance is facially valid, the mere existence of the ordinance itself will not provide a basis for municipal liability for a claim concerning discriminatory enforcement.
 See Brown v.
 City of Pittsburgh, 586 F.3d 263, 292-94 (3d Cir.
 2009).

 An official policy need not be in written form if sufficient evidence establishes its existence.
 In Porter v.
 City of Philadelphia, 975 F.3d 374 (3d Cir.
 2020), the Court of Appeals noted that there was “uncontroverted evidence . . . that the City had an unwritten policy prohibiting comments during sheriff's sales,” and therefore concluded “that the City’s policy of precluding public announcements at sheriff’s sales was an official policy of the City for purposes of § 1983 liability under Monell.”
 Id. at 383-84.
+But “the lack of a policy is not a policy.”
+Hightower v.
+Philadelphia, 130 F.4th 352, 356 (3d Cir.
+2025).
+Hightower argued that the city had a policy of “not separating inmates by security-risk level during intake,” but he could not identify any policy saying that.
+While the city “had a policy of separating general population inmates by security level, . . . it did not have any separation policy for inmates during intake.”
+Id.
 Where the evidence warrants, an instruction on custom, see Instruction 4.6.6, instead of or in addition to this instruction may be appropriate.

 4.6.5 Section 1983 –